foundry-rs/book/src/cheatcodes/active-fork.md

 ### Description

-Returns the currently active fork.
+Returns the identifier for the currently active fork.
 Reverts if no fork is currently active.

 ### Examples

-Return the currently active fork:
+Get the currently active fork id:

 ```solidity
 uint256 mainnetForkId = vm.createFork(MAINNET_RPC_URL);